 - Descriptions and requirements for licenses and/or certificates

 - Scanned documents and certificates

 - Audio recordings

 - Certificates of attendance and notes taken in training courses

 - Proof of membership in professional or trade organizations

 - Any other material agreed upon with your PLA mentor that offers proof of your college-level learning.

-Students who are unsure whether they can meet the above recommendations, or who have questions about how to document their knowledge should discuss the matter with their mentor immediately upon starting a PLA course.
+Students who are unsure whether they can meet the above requirements, or who have questions about how to document their knowledge, should discuss the matter with their mentor immediately upon starting a PLA course.

-If you think that you will be able to provide evidence to support your prior learning, our Prior Learning Assessment program may be a good option for you to earn college credit.
+If you think that you will be able to provide evidence to support your prior learning, our Portfolio program may be a good option for you to earn college credit.
 For more information about the PLA program, please call (888) 442-8372 or email [email protected].